folio-org/stripes-cli/doc/user-guide.md

 stripes serve --okapi http://my-okapi.example.com:9130 --tenant my-tenant-id
 ```

 Note: When serving up a newly created app that either does not have a module descriptor in Okapi, or permissions assigned to the user, pass the `--hasAllPerms` option to display the app in the UI navigation.
-While handy for initial development, `--hasAllPerms` should be avoided See [assigning permissions](#assigning-permissions) to eliminate the need for this.
+While handy for initial development, `--hasAllPerms` should not be used in production builds.
+See [assigning permissions](#assigning-permissions) to eliminate the need for this.

 ```
 stripes serve --hasAllPerms